Ridwy/APMPCam/README.md

 An iOS/iPadOS camera application that demonstrates recording ultra-wide angle video with embedded Wide FOV APMP (Apple Projected Media Profile) metadata using Video Toolbox APIs.

 While iPhone's ultra-wide camera captures approximately 105° field of view (not quite reaching 120°), it provides valuable samples for APMP specification research and development.
-Recorded videos are automatically saved to the Camera Roll and can be transferred to Vision Pro via AirDrop for spatial video playback.
+Recorded videos are automatically saved to the Camera Roll and can be transferred to Vision Pro via AirDrop for projected playback.

 ## Requirements